The interaction of the ITER first wall with magnetic perturbations: Abstract

 \section{Abstract}

-The innermost structure on ITER, the first wall, has its surface covered by separated beryllium tiles.
-The interaction of this tiled surface with magnetic perturbations is subtle---not only in the effects on the perturbations but also in the forces on the first wall.
+Mitigation of the multiple risks associated with disruptions and runaway electrons in tokamaks involves competing demands.
+Success requires that each risk be understood sufficiently that appropriate compromises can be made.
+Here the focus is on the interaction of short timescale magnetic-perturbations with the structure in ITER that is closest to the plasma, blanket modules covered by separated beryllium tiles.
+The effect of this tiled surface on the perturbations and on the forces on structures are subtle.
 Indeterminacy can be introduced by tile-to-tile shorting.
-A determinate subtlety is introduced because electrically separated tiles can act as a conducting surface for magnetic perturbations that have a normal component.
-A practical method for including this determinate subtlety into plasma codes is developed.
-An assessment of the forces exerted on a first wall covered with electrically isolated tiles will require a number of calculations using these codes.
-The outcome of the calculations is problematic for two reasons: (1) The wall that can carry a net current is separated by a significant distance from the first wall, which cannot.
-(2) The existence of localized regions in which the continuously-conducting wall or the first wall are non-axisymmetric, the more localized these regions the greater the enhancement of the local forces associated with a rapidly changing $\vec{B}$.
+A determinate subtlety is introduced because electrically separated tiles can act as a conducting surface for magnetic perturbations that have a normal component to the surface.
+A practical method for including this determinate subtlety into plasma simulations is developed.
+The shorter the timescales and the greater the localization, particularly in the toroidal direction, the more important the magnetic effects of the tiles become.